yeonsoochung/corp-favorita/README.md

 - **ingest_data_to_db.py:** After downloading the data set from Kaggle, I ingest the csv files into the database.

 - **impute_oil_table.py:** The raw oil table has columns for dates and oil prices (USD per barrel).
 Some prices have null values, and there are some dates that are skipped.
 This script does the following:
   - Creates a date table for the range of my data set (Apr.
 1, 2014 to Aug.
 15, 2017).
-This table gets loaded to PBI.
   - Join the table of continuous dates with the oil table.
   - Imputes the null prices with the average of the nearest (in terms of dates) available prices before and after the missing value(s).
 If there are consecutive missing values, they are all imputed with the same average value.
 If there are (consecutive) missing values at the beginning of the table, they are imputed with the nearest available value.
 Likewise for for (consecutive) missing values at the end of the table.
   - The processed oil table is saved as a new table in the database, with renamed columns.